The Dynamics of Bubbles and Golden Ages

 Chapter 3: The Social Shaping of Technological Revolutions

-If technological revolutions remained as forces of change in the economic sphere and society adapted gradually and easily to the new products and means of transport and communication the whole process could be described simply as the form taken by ‘progress’ and technology could be treated as an exogenous variable.
+22 Technological Revolutions and Financial Capital 3.
+The Social Shaping of Technological Revolutions If technological revolutions remained as forces of change in the economic sphere and society adapted gradually and easily to the new products and means of transport and communication the whole process could be described simply as the form taken by ‘progress’ and technology could be treated as an exogenous variable.
 Such changes, however, are far from smooth.
 Societies are profoundly shaken and shaped by each technological revolution and, in turn, the technological potential is shaped and steered as a result of intense social, political and ideological confrontations and compromises.
 It is precisely this systemic character that makes the whole question of technical change so crucial in understanding capitalist development.
 A. From Technological Innovations to Institutional Revolutions The notion of ‘creative destruction’, very much influenced by Nietzsche, was a significant element in the European Zeitgeist of the early twentieth century, as the nature of progress by innovation.
 Much in the same spirit as that of the Renaissance, it was seen as Mankind’s noble and pleasurable duty to invent,23 to break the forces of inertia that threatened to chain and enslave society in a cult of status quo.
-It was the German economist Werner Sombart, in his Krieg und Kapitalismus, who first used the term ‘the creative spirit of destruction’ in economics.24 Today we usually credit Schumpeter with the notion of ‘creative destruction’ as the way to describe the contradictory nature of technological revolutions.25 In fact, he understood innovation, be it new products, new processes or simply new ways of doing...
+It was the German economist Werner Sombart, in his Krieg und Kapitalismus, who first used the term ‘the creative spirit of destruction’ in economics.24 Today we usually credit Schumpeter with the notion of ‘creative destruction’ as the way to describe the contradictory nature of technological revolutions.25 In fact, he understood...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.